martinrist/reactive-with-rxjs-bacon/content.md

     ...
 ```

+---

+# Subjects (RxJS only)

-- By introducing the proxy, we can add more complex behaviour with multiple subscribers.
+- By introducing the proxy, we can add more complex behaviour
+    - Particularly in cases with multiple subscribers

+--

-- Recall what happens with two subscribers to `source`:
+- Recall what happens with two subscribers, because `interval` is a _cold observable_, that restarts for each subscriber
 ```javascript
     const source = Rx.Observable.interval(1000);
     source.subscribe(e => console.log("Subscriber 1: " + e));